FAQ's

 May be written as either a single transaction or continuous customs bond.

-The most common type of Customs Bond is an Activity Code 1 bond, also referred to as an import bond.
+The most common type of U.S. Customs Bond is an Activity Code 1 bond, also referred to as an import bond.
 An import bond is required on all commercial shipments of goods valued over $2,500 to lawfully enter the commerce of the United States.
 An import bond is also required on any shipment into the U.S. that is subject to other U.S. government agency requirements.
 For example, vehicles are subject to review by the Environmental Protection Agency and Department of Transportation and food products are subject to review by the Food and Drug Administration.

 Import bonds may be written as single transaction or continuous: